 299, 399, 499.
-Readings in Literature - Designed to fill in gaps in knowledge of important authors and works and of major trends and patterns.
-Readings under tutorial supervision of an instructor assigned by department chairperson.
+Readings in Literature - A tutorial arranged with a professor, often as a way to fill in gaps in knowledge of important authors and works and of major trends and patterns.
 May be repeated for additional credit in a different field of study.
 Prerequisite: departmental acceptance of application (forms available in department office).